kaBeech/serious-shanns/README.md

 I originally changed the font in my IDE to Comic Mono as a joke.
 I decided to leave it that way for a while for fun, and found that it actually seems to help my mindset while working.
 I made Serious Sans as my own leetle fork to improve the usability of the font ^\_^

-## Differences from Comic Shanns/Comic Mono
+## Differences from Comic Mono

 - Edits the 'a' to make it look less like an 'o'
 - Edits the 'l' to make it look less like a '1'
+- Edits the 'Y' to make it look less like a 'y'
+- Adds 'λ'
-- Remakes the Bold weight style and adds a Light weight style as well
+- Adds a Light weight style
 - Adds Italic styles for each weight style

 ## Changelog